theobald-software/theobald-software.github.io/content/_en/board-connector/index.md

 {: .box-note }
 **Note:** Further scenarios and combinations are possible.

-More information on functions of BOARD Connector is provided in the following sections:
+More information on functions of Board Connector is provided in the following sections:

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}